tiayyba/CYT180_Lab9/index.md

 ----

-## Section 7 — Reporting Template (Student Submission)
+## Submission Guidelines

-The final step of this lab is to create a short, structured report that summarizes everything you completed in Lab 8.
+The final step of this lab is to create a short, structured report that summarizes everything you completed in this lab.
-This report should be **1–2 pages** and written in clear, professional language.
+This report should be **3-4 pages** and written in clear, professional language.
 Use the template below as your guide.
 You may include screenshots from your notebook where appropriate.